SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/ticket_freetextsearch.md

 uid: ticket_freetextsearch
 title: ticket_freetextsearch
 keywords: mdoprovider mdo provider ticket_freetextsearch
 description: Provider for selecting a Ticket - with contact and person search.
 Does keyword matching and scoring across multiple string fields.
 Checks ticket heading, from, author as well as contact, person and project tables.
-Supports cross-table matching: "Guttorm Teacup" will find tickets from person "Guttorm" with title containing "Teacup". so.generated: true so.topic: reference so.envir: onsite, online
+Supports cross-table matching - "Guttorm Teacup" will find tickets from person "Guttorm" with title containing "Teacup". so.generated: true so.topic: reference so.envir: onsite, online